AR15 80 Lower

 The 80% lower is a foundational piece of any custom AR15 build.
 The AR15 80 lower itself is the key to building not only a custom rifle, but also thee route to build a rifle WITHOUT an FFL (Federal Firearm License) transfer or paperwork, in general.
 According to the definition of the law, the 80% lower is not considered a firearm since it is only partially complete.
 The 80% lower requires the builder to finish the last 20% of millwork resulting in a 150% completed lower receiver.
 This is accomplished with the help of an AR15 Jig – providing the builder with templates, depth guides, sidewalls, etc. as a fool-proof completion method.

 There are countless manufacturers of AR15 80 lowers on the market today.
-Since the AR 15 is a military-regulated rifle, from a manufacturing specifications perspective, it is very “plug-and-play” friendly with complimentary components; upper receiver, triggers, etc. Therefore, it is easy for builders to find AR 15 Parts they plan to add to their AR15 rifle build.
+Since the AR 15 is based on a military-issued rifle, from a manufacturing specifications perspective, it is a “plug-and-play” friendly platform with standardized components; upper receiver, triggers, etc. Therefore, it is easy for builders to find AR 15 Parts they plan to add to their AR15 rifle build.

 - No FFL Required